Saksham2302/Battalion/README.md

-# HRMS - Human Resource Management System, Battalion
+# HRMS - Human Resource Management System, Battalion (INDIAN ARMY)

 The 'Battalion', is a customised software meant to actuate instant digital storage & retreival of data for the Sikh 17 Regiment, Tigers' battalion.
 Meant to deploy & run on LAN, the software segments